thesadru/disnake/docs/api.rst

         :type: :class:`GuildScheduledEventStatus`

-.. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these
+.. this is currently missing the following keys: reason and application_id I'm not sure how to abot porting these

 Webhook Support
 ------------------

-disnake offers support for creating, editing, and executing webhooks through the :class:`Webhook` class.
+disnake offers support for creating, editing, and executing webhooks throgh the :class:`Webhook` class.

 Webhook
 ~~~~~~~~~